d2l-ai/d2l-en/chapter_multilayer-perceptrons/numerical-stability-and-init.md

 tied (shared) parameters, super-resolution, sequence models, and other situations.
 For instance,
-Xiao et al. demonstrated the possibility of training 10000-layer neural networks without architectural tricks by using a carefully-designed initialization method :cite:`Xiao.Bahri.Sohl-Dickstein.ea.2018`.
+:citet:`Xiao.Bahri.Sohl-Dickstein.ea.2018` demonstrated the possibility of training 10000-layer neural networks without architectural tricks by using a carefully-designed initialization method.

 If the topic interests you we suggest a deep dive into this module's offerings,